OntimizeWeb/docs/_o_components/22-o-table.component.md

   </ng-template>
 ```

+The *let* keyword declares a template input variable that you reference within the template.
+The input variables are `cellvalue` and `rowvalue`.
+The parser translates let cellvalue and let rowvalue into variables named, `let-cellvalue` and `let-rowvalue`.

-Finally, add the component *OTableCellRendererName* to your module.
+Finally, add the created component to your module for including it in your table.

 ## Editing